-BSB and account numbers will still exist
+BSB and account numbers will still exist.

 Benefits of PayID:

-Once the NPP becomes available, you will be able to use any of the following as your PayID:
+You can use any of the following as your PayID:

 It is in everyone’s interest that the PayID service is safe and secure, which is why it is certified to the highest data security capabilities and monitored 24 hours a day, seven days a week.
-PayID also has high security standards that must be met by all financial institutions that wish to register a customer’s details on the service, which they can only do with the customer’s informed consent.
+PayID also has high-security standards that must be met by all financial institutions that wish to register a customer’s details on the service, which they can only do with the customer’s informed consent.